 Phone Number Scramble

 Callers with a good understanding of how to get through to an unfamiliar number can “scramble” a number to make it difficult for an automated telephone service to connect with that number.
 The process is a bit more complex, but essentially, when an automated telephone system attempts to connect with the number, the user can simply press any key to try and guess the number being dialed, and if the caller’s guess is incorrect, then the system will disconnect.
+IT departments these days often initiate major changes in your business communications.
+A virtual CIO can take the burden of managing your business technology services off your IT department so they can work on critical projects.

 Here’s a little more about how it works: